MouseBiteLabs/Super-Game-Boy-Plus/README.md

   - Connect ISP pin 4 (PB0, POCI on the ATTINY85) to Arduino POCI pin (51 on Mega, 11 on Uno)
   - Connect ISP pin 5 (RST, SS on the ATTINY85) to Arduino SS pin (53 on Mega, 10 on Uno)
   - Connect ISP pin 6 (GND) to the Arduino GND pin
-4. Burn the bootloader to the ATTINY85 (Tools > Burn Bootloader).
+4. **Burn the bootloader to the ATTINY85** (Tools > Burn Bootloader).
 Make sure the processor is set to run on the internal 8 MHz clock, *not* an external clock.
+Not burning the bootloader is a common cause of failure when people are trying to program these chips.
 5. Upload the Arduino sketch provided above onto the ATTINY85.
-6. If it uploads correctly, unplug all the wires and switch SW1 to PLAY mode.
+6. If it uploads correctly, unplug all the wires and **switch SW1 to PLAY mode.** It will not work if it remains in PROG mode.

 Remember, if you put the cartridge in your SNES and get a Game Boy border but *no blinking cartridge error* then that means there's an issue with the clock.
 You will know you did it right if you get the blinking error screen posted above.